hanabi/hanabi.github.io/other-conventions/2-Player.md

 * The *5's Chop Move* convention is "turned off".
 Any 5 that is clued one-away from chop will just look like a normal *One-Away Save*.

+### First Turn Stalling

+* If a player gets a *Save Clue* on the first turn of the game, then they are not allowed to discard and must give a stall clue.
+Otherwise, you are allowed to discard on your first turn.

 ### The Flush Clue (A Slot 1 Color Clue)

 * In non-2-player games, it is permissible to use a color clue to save a slot 1 card.
 In this situation, the player who received the clue would then have a *Locked Hand*.